swcarpentry/git-novice/_extras/guide.md

     these issues, since learners will almost certainly trip over them again.
 If learners are running into line ending problems, GitHub has a [page][github-line-endings] that helps with troubleshooting.
+    Specifically, the [section on refreshing a repository][github-line-endings-refresh] may be helpful if learners need to change the `core.autocrlf` setting after already having made one or more commits.

 *   We don't use a Git GUI in these notes because we haven't found one that installs easily and runs reliably on the three major operating systems, and